Reflections On Our 2nd Anniversary

 Give each other space and pray — immediately!
 Pray for you both to have changed hearts.
 Pray for God’s Spirit to bind you together in perfect unity.
 Pray to be loving and tender-hearted despite whatever words were exchanged.

 Don’t go to bed angry.
-(See: Ephesians 4:26) You can go to bed still disagreeing as long as you communicate that whatever issue you disagree about is not as important as your unity.
+You can go to bed still disagreeing as long as you communicate that whatever issue you disagree about is not as important as your unity.
 If unity is more important than the issue, you’ll be able to let go of anger.

 After a cool-off period, come back together and discuss the topic again.
-Oftentimes, I’ll find that if I drop a hint at something new to Russell and I go back later after he’s mulled over it, he’s less stubborn and more open-minded.
-But when I bulldoze him with a new idea that I myself have pondered all day, AND my new plan of action involving him, AND how he’s going to do this new thing starting tomorrow…well…it doesn’t go over as well.
+Oftentimes, I’ll find that if I drop a hint at something new to Russell and I go back later after he’s mulled over it, he’s more open-minded.
+But when I bulldoze him with a new idea that I myself have pondered all day, AND my new plan of action involving him, AND how he’s going to do this new thing starting tomorrow… well… it doesn’t go over as well.
 Even if it’s a topic that neither of you have changed your mind on, the prayers for unity should help open your hearts to hearing your spouse’s perspective.
-Lastly, if it’s a huge issue or a huge change, give it more time.
+Lastly, if it’s a huge issue, give it more time.
 For example, “I’d like us to be vegan” is going to need more time than “I’d like to us to add a vegetable to our daily diet.”

 “In your anger, do not sin.
 Do not let the sun go down while you are still angry, and do not give the devil a foothold.”

 Russell: As Priska said, I’m not a fighter.
 I value peace.
 I grew up around two households: a peaceful one and a contentious one.
 I decided as a kid that as soon as I had the opportunity, I would create a peaceful home.
 As an adult, I’m so firm in this belief, that I won’t allow drama in any form to invade my life or my home.